opencollab/llvm-slave-salt/README.md

+# LLVM salt states

+This repository hosts salt states to configure servers related to Debian LLVM packages.

+## Jenkins at llvm-jenkins.debian.net

-# Open Build Service at irill8.siege.inria.fr
+## Open Build Service at irill8.siege.inria.fr

 This repository hosts salt states to provision our OBS intance at irill8.siege.inria.fr.